ifaizanahmedk/nd0191-c1-myreads/starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── components
+    │   ├── Book
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    │   │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── Book.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── Bookshelf.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── BookShelfChanger.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
+    │   │   ├── Book.js # A component that is used to render the Book data i.e. Title, Book Cover, Authors.
+    │   │   ├── Bookshelf.js # Display the Bookshelf as per given categories.
+    │   │   └── BookShelfChanger.js # A changer that allows you to change the shelf of the book.
+    │   └── Search
+    │       ├── Search.js # Manages and display the Search input and results.
+    │       ├── SearchInput.js # Component that handle the search query.
+    │       └── SearchResults.js # Used to render the results of the searched query.
+    ├── helpers
+    │   └── debounce.js # A function that use debounce strategy for Input.
+    ├── Error404.js # Use to display the message 404 Not Found.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg